Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/azuresql/README.md

 The following shows how to deploy changes to the AzureSQL database using the CI/CD pipelines.

-1. In local clone of your forked repo, create a local branch of master and call it `dev/sample_change`.
+1. In local clone of your forked repo, create a local branch of `main` and call it `dev/sample_change`.
 Checkout this branch.

      ![azuresql_git_checkout](./docs/images/azuresql_gitbranchcheckout.PNG)